dsccommunity/DscResource.Common/README.md

 ## How to implement

-See the article [DscResource.Common functions in a DSC module](/blog/use-dscresource-common-functions-in-module/) how to implement the module [DscResource.Common](https://github.com/dsccommunity/DscResource.Common).
+See the article [DscResource.Common functions in a DSC module](/blog/use-dscresource-common-functions-in-module/) describing how to convert a DSC resource module to use DscResource.Common.

 ## Cmdlet